|Panache (aka Bordissot Blanca Rimada)|

 2018-11-20 New Cuttings And A Little Over My Skis

 Things were promising until the weather started cooling and the air became much drier.
 The new buds shrank up and an ant nest was built in an Oro pod.
-Six cuttings were brought inside, cleaned off, wrapped in parafilm and treated for ants.
+Nine cuttings were brought inside, cleaned off, wrapped in parafilm and treated for ants.
 The cuttings are still green, so there is still hope.

 The new cuttings were also treated similarly; wrapped in parafilm, stuck in a pod and grouped together in this glass bowl.